-The ISL1903 LED driver is an excellent choice for low cost AC mains powered single conversion LED lighting applications.
+The ISL1904 LED driver is an excellent choice for low cost.
+AC mains powered single conversion LED lighting applications.
 It provides active power factor correction (PFC) to achieve high power factor using critical conduction mode operation, and incorporates additional features for compatibility with triac-based dimmers.
-Furthermore, it senses FET switching currents to regulate the output current which eliminates the need to level shift current feedback signal, or for isolated designs, to cross the isolation boundary to close the feedback control loop.
-The ISL1903 includes support for both PWM and DC current dimming of the output.
+Furthermore, it uses primary side current sensing to regulate the output current, eliminating the need to cross the isolation boundary to close the feedback control loop.
+The ISL1904 includes support for both PWM and DC current dimming of the output.